ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

   }
 },
 //
-// ...... here is more code between, it has been truncated
+// ...... here is more code between, it has been truncated in order to save space
 //
 export default PublishingAppRoutes;
 ```